Edgio/ec-sdk-go/README.md

 Use bot rules to require a client (e.g., a web browser) to solve a challenge before resolving the request.
 WAF blocks traffic when the client cannot solve this challenge within a few seconds.
-Basic bots typically cannot solve this type of challenge and therefore their traffic is blocked.
+Basic bots typically cannot solve this type of challenge, and therefore their traffic is blocked.
 This prevents them from scraping your site, carding, spamming your forms, launching DDoS attacks, and committing ad fraud.